Neil Hamburger: Career

 Turkington's first Neil Hamburger recordings were self-recorded, imagining an unfunny, poorly recorded self-released stand-up comedy act.
 Turkington used recordings of audience laughter that were intentionally out of sync with his jokes, to replicate the private pressing albums by outsider artists that he enjoyed.

 These early recordings found a cult audience, which led to record label Drag City issuing his album America's Funnyman in 1996.
 Several more albums were issued on the record label.
+These albums featured crowd chatter, clinking glasses, and ambient club noise, but were all made in studio.

+And because Hamburger was only appearing on albums and never in clubs, some thought the character was an elaborate hoax.

-After originally conceiving Hamburger to be a studio-only character, Turkington was convinced to perform as the character on stage.
+But after originally conceiving Hamburger to be a studio-only character, Turkington was convinced to perform as the character on stage.
 His first such shows were supporting punk rock band Frenzal Rhomb, who flew Turkington from the United States to Australia especially for the performance.
 Neil Hamburger later appeared in the music videos for "Ballchef" and "Punisher" on their 2003 album Sans Souci.

+In 2000, Hamburger opened for the band Trans Am on their North America tour.